BLE-LTER/ble-handbook/handbook.md

 ### List config

 Most of this is done at initial setup.
 Adjust as needed.
+Note that An also created and is admin on another list called [ble-lter-test@utlists.utexas.edu](ble-lter-test@utlists.utexas.edu) for config testing purposes; e.g. all subscribers are just me.

 For documentation, I've found that [this article collection from UChicago](https://uchicago.service-now.com/it?id=kb_article&kb=KB00016472) is more helpful that what UT offers.
 Both unis seem to have similar Sympa instances; the admin config options are named similarly.
 The UChicago articles expand on how different options behave.